We4not/EyeTerminal/README.md

   If you have a problem with EyeTerminal, please click issues and post your problem <br>

 # How to use?
-EyeTerminal it's also, easy program to use <br>
 All commands: <br>
   help - view all commands <br>
   exit - exit from program <br>